Kristina Grifantini

 Blogs

-- Testing for Malaria On the Go
+- Testing for Malaria On-the-Go

 - A small, rugged device is reliable even in harsh conditions.